AdaCore/gpr/doc/gpr_reference/source/project_file_language.rst

          { simple_declarative_item }
       'end' package_name ;

-The standard packages recognised in all project files are:
+The standard packages recognized in all project files are:

 ``Binder``
   Options for the binder (``gnatbind`` / GPRbuild).